Kernel Estimation of Spot Volatility with Microstructure Noise Using Pre-Averaging: Simulation Study

 \subsection{Elimination of jumps and truncation}

-{\Red In this subsection, we will show that} the truncation in the estimator (\ref{PreAverEst0}) {\Red does a good job in eliminating} the jumps of the process (\ref{eq:X}). {\Red To this end, we compare the performance of the truncated estimator \( \hat{c}\left(k_{n}, {m}_{n},v_n\right)\) in (\ref{PreAverEst0}), with that of the non-truncated estimator
+the truncation in the estimator (\ref{PreAverEst0}) {does a good job in eliminating} the jumps of the process (\ref{HestonMld00}). {To this end, we compare the performance of the truncated estimator \( \hat{c}\left(k_{n}, {m}_{n},v_n,1\right)\) in (\ref{PreAverEst0}), with that of the non-truncated estimator

 applied to the continuous} Heston model: